FrontRowWithJ/Hangul-Flash/README.md

 ### `Instructions:`

-`Left Click` or press `Space` to randomly cycle between the hangul characters.
+Press `Left Click` or `Space` to change to a random hangul character.

 Click the Reveal button to show the phonetic pronunciation of the hangul character.